SoneyBun/SunCalc/README.md

 The GitHub repository for SunCalc can be found [here](https://github.com/SoneyBun/SunCalc).
 It contains all the code and a zipped file for SunCalc using [7zip](https://www.7-zip.org).

+##  BMI (Body Mass Index)

+SunCalc implements [BMICalculator](https://github.com/SoneyBun/BMICalculator) for the bmi function.
+The BMI function uses your weight and height to find your BMI and determines your weight class off of said BMI.

 ## Supported Irrational Numbers

 SunCalc has a library of Irrational numbers that is constantly getting updated.
-You can view it in Irration.java
+You can view it in Irrational.java

 ## Factorial (!)